je-nunez/examples_neural-style/README.md

 # Brief

-Examples of Neural-Style on Renaissance paintings on styles based on Impressionism and Photographs.
+Examples of Neural-Style on Renaissance paintings (Pre-Raphaelite as well) on styles based on Impressionism and Photographs.

 Neural-Style is an algorithm to generate artistic paintings using Deep VGG Convolutional Neural Networks.
 The algorithm is exposed here: